Passport And Driving Docs

 Following on for our previous point, the number plates you are displaying must be clean, readable and clear for any authorities to get the information that they require.
 Even if you are displaying cherished number plates (see more https://www.number1plates.com/private-number-plates/cherished-plates/), you would be required to purchase a new set of replacement plates should they be damaged or worn.

 This actually goes for any travel that you under in the UK too.
-Displaying damaged or unreadable number plates in your home nation could result in an on the spot fine of up to £1000 due to you not take proper care of your vehicle while using the roads.
+Myreg.com is displaying damaged or unreadable number plates in your home nation could result in an on-the-spot fine of up to £1000 due to you not take proper care of your vehicle while using the roads.

 This is definitely for the driver.
 As we have just stated, long journeys can take their toll.
 If you are the main/only driver and a long trip abroad, a travel mug could be the best piece of kit that you can buy.
 Filled with a nutritious meal, and a very strong coffee, this could be the difference between safety and danger on the roads.
 We would always recommend taking a break and stretching your legs at least every 3-4 hours, but a coffee and a wound-down window could also help as you travel.